 In the context of iSCAPE, John will advise on the deployment of low boundary walls as a PCS in Dublin’s living lab, help develop best practice for monitoring and modelling of these systems, and support in project dissemination activities.
 Profile: www.people.tcd.ie/jgallag9

-Aonghus McNabola, PhD, is an Assistant Professor in Energy and the Environment at the School of Engineering, Trinity College Dublin.
+Aonghus McNabola, PhD, is an Associate Professor in Energy and the Environment at the School of Engineering, Trinity College Dublin.
 His expertise lies in the field of environmental fluid dynamics with particular interested in air pollution, energy efficiency, and water supply systems.
 He has been awarded research contracts nationally and internationally, including EPA, Enterprise Ireland, PRTLI, FP7 and ERDF funding, amounting to over €2.5 million in funding since 2007.
 He received an Industrial Technologies, Commercialisation award in 2011 from Enterprise Ireland for the applied air pollution technology research.
 He was PI of the Hydro-BPT project from 2011 to 2015, a project that received a commendation from the DG Regio, and now is PI for a €3.4 million Dŵr Uisce project.
 He has published over 75 peer reviewed publications, of which over 10 papers specifically on the topic of passive control systems (PCS) in urban environments and is a recognised expert on the topic internationally.

 In the context of iSCAPE, Aonghus will advise on the deployment of low boundary walls as a PCS in Dublin’s living lab, support monitoring and modelling research activities, and will act as a supervisor for one PhD student.